tfilo/my-cookery-book-2-backend/README.md

-# My cookery book 2 - backend (PROJECT UNDER DEVELOPMENT!!!)
+# My cookery book 2 - backend
 Backend application providing RestApi build on Express and Node.js.
 Whole backend is writen in Typescript.

 ## Technologies required for development